Catharina Choi Nunes

-Catharina Choi Nunes (born 24 January 1990), also known by her Korean name Choi Song-ee (also romanised as Choi Song-yi), is a South Korean-Brazilian model and beauty pageant titleholder who was crowned both Miss Earth Korea 2013 and Miss Brazil World 2015.
+Catharina Choi Nunes (born 24 January 1990), also known by her Korean name Choi Song-ee (also romanised as Choi Song-yi), is a South Korean and Brazilian model and beauty pageant titleholder who was crowned both Miss Earth Korea 2013 and Miss Brazil World 2015.
 She represented Korea at Miss Earth 2013, placing as the third runner-up, and Brazil at Miss World 2015, placing in the top twenty.

-Early life

-Nunes was born and raised in São Paulo, Brazil.
-Her parents are both from Brazil.
-Choi's mother is of Korean descent while her father is of Portuguese and Spanish descent.
-Her parents separated when she was young, and Nunes lived with her mother in Brazil when she was between 8 and 13 years old.

 Pageantry

 Miss Korea Brazil 2013

 Catharina joined the Miss Korea Brazil 2013 pageant where she was declared as first runner-up.
 However, the winner, Jung Eun-ju, was dethroned.
 Multiple rumors surround her purported dethronement, including third-party pressure and bribery, but none have emerged with evidence.
 Catharina took over the place and became Miss Korea Brazil 2013.
 Catharina got her chance to compete in the Miss Korea 2013 pageant.

 Miss Korea 2013

 Catharina joined the Miss Korea 2013 pageant where she was declared as one of the second runners up winners.
 She was not originally part of the second runners up but the Miss Korea Organization decided to take another place for the 'overseas' candidates.
 Catharina, being Miss Korea Brazil 2013, filled that position.